If you own a few acres or more, running a horse boarding business is a profitable side hustle for your homestead.

 People often ask us about our horse boarding side hustle.
 Today I share with you the low down on boarding horses and how it can be just one of the many ways to make money from the homestead.

 If you’re tight on time, pin it for later and print off the a quick checklist and contract printable I’ve made to help you get started right away.

-How many acres do you need?
+How many acres do you need to board horses?